 In addition to the low barrier to entry with the shared ownership scheme, the properties available are usually in prominent and more attractive locations and are generally newly built, albeit there are many shared ownership resale properties on the market, should you not want to go down this route.
 Newly built properties also tend to have lower energy costs as they are built to be more efficient.

 Lastly, the shared ownership scheme is a good option for people who would like to stay and buy locally.
-Many housing associations who offer the shared ownership schemes give preferential treatment to those who live, work and have direct ties to the borough where said homes are located, which can give local buyers the upper hand over the external competition.
+Many housing associations that offer the shared ownership schemes give preferential treatment to those who live, work and have direct ties to the borough where said homes are located, which can give local buyers the upper hand over the external competition.

 The cons of Shared Ownership